Sqooba/snorkel/README.md

 				`<script src="https://unpkg.com/mobx"></script>`
 	This will inject the static (non-minified) source code of the library in your browser.

-0. By using the provided `refresh.sh` script:
+0. By using the `zeppelin.sh` script:

 	* Download the source code of the library from any CDN
 	* Add the js file to the `bootstrap/js` folder
-	* Execute `./refresh.sh`.
+	* Execute `./zeppelin.sh --refresh`.
 This will copy the library in the container at a location where Zeppelin can serve it to your browser.

 ### Scala/Java dependency